On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity: Introduction

-A common feature of the results of Berger-Klosin and Wake-Wang-Erickson is the fact that the residual Galois representation under consideration has two Jordan-H\"{o}lder factors.
-In \cite{berger2013deformation} the authors pinpointed conditions under which one can control a universal deformation ring of a reducible Galois representation with two Jordan-H\"{o}lder factors, and in favorable situations proved an $R = \mathbf{T}$ theorem.
 In this paper, we carry out a similar analysis in the case where the residual representation has three Jordan-H\"{o}lder factors.
 In particular, we find an appropriate replacement for the cyclicity hypothesis and prove the uniqueness of the residual representation under such replacement.
 We then show that under certain Selmer group conditions, the universal deformation ring is a discrete valuation ring (DVR), which is the easiest case when modularity can sometimes be proved.
 To the best of our knowledge, Calegari first introduced a proof of $R = \mathbf{T}$ theorems in the setting when $R$ is a DVR \cite{calegari2006eisenstein}.
 Finally, we prove an $R = \mathbf{T}$ theorem in a more general context when the universal deformation ring $R$ is not necessarily a DVR.
+The main theorem is stated below, and more details can be found in Theorem \ref{main thoerem} and Theorem \ref{R=T}.
+Please see Section \ref{Global Selmer Groups} for the definition of $H^{1}_{\Sigma}$.